juice-lee/TeachingCOP3530/README.md

 For anyone else who might stumble upon this:
 This is just example code used to teach.
 There may be better solutions with better complexity.

+UnionFind: 1/21/2015
+Look in the folder DisjointSet.
+This has all the code available for you.